Aravindhan-K97/Capestone-FE/README.md

 <h1>Role Based Access Control</h1>
-<h2>TradePulse Intranet</h2>
+<h2>ManageX InfoNet</h2>
-<p>This is a Role Based Access Control corporate intranet portal (website used by the employees of an organization with in the organization) built by me using MERN Stack</p>
+<p>This is a Role Based Access Control corporate InfoNet portal (website used by the employees of an organization with in the organization) built by me using MERN Stack</p>
 <h3>Overview:</h3>
-<p>TradePulse Intranet is a secure and efficient corporate intranet portal designed specifically for internal use within an e-commerce organization.
+<p>ManageX InfoNet is a secure and efficient corporate InfoNet portal designed specifically for internal use within an e-commerce organization.
 The portal facilitates seamless  management of employees by providing role-based access to various features and functionalities.
 The application ensures that users can only access information maintaining a high level of security and control within the organization.</p>
 <h3>Key Functions and Features:</h3>
 <ol>
   <li><b>User Management:</b>